daveM246/AHKMoveToDesktop/README.md

 	  this.Ptr_CreateDesktop := this._vtable(this.IVirtualDesktopManagerInternal.Ptr, 10)
 	  this.Ptr_RemoveDesktop := this._vtable(this.IVirtualDesktopManagerInternal.Ptr, 12)
 	Compiled into an exe 'AHKMoveToDesktop_Win11_x64.exe'
+	Included the two SetForegroundWindow files which are required for VD.ah2

  ## Build method (in case you want to modify it):